otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 1. Client creates prekey messages.
    1. Prekey messages are created as defined in OTRv4 spec.
-1. Client receives server identifier (e.g. prekey.autonomia.digital) and the long-term public key from some source.
+1. Client receives server identifier (e.g. prekey.autonomia.digital) and the
+   server's long-term public key from some source.
-1. Client authenticates with the server through interactive DAKE and obtain shared secret.
+1. Client authenticates with the server through interactive DAKE and, by that, generates a shared secret.
 1. Client sends prekey messages to Server.
 1. Server verifies received prekey messages.
-   1. Check user profile (and if it is signed by the same long-term key that was used on the DAKE).
+   1. Check user profile (and if it is signed by the same long-term key that was used in the DAKE).
-   1. Check everything the OTRv4 spec mandates in regard to prekey message [\[2\]](#references).
+   1. Check everything the OTRv4 spec mandates in regard to prekey messages [\[2\]](#references).
 1. Server stores prekey message.
 1. Server sends acknowledgment that the operation succeeded.

 #### Detailed protocol

+// TODO: I think this messages will also need the protocol version, message type, etc as defined in the OTRv4 protocol, for encoding.
+Also, it should probably be considered to have instance tags on them.
+Consider what happens if the server receives multiple prekey-publish requests at the same time.

 The following parameters are expected to be generated beforehand:

 * `(x, g*x)`: Alice's long-term keypair.
-See: OTRv4, section "Public keys, Shared Prekeyes and Fingerprints".
+See: OTRv4, section
+   "Public keys, Shared Prekeyes and Fingerprints".
 * `(y, g*y)`: Server's long-term keypair.
-See: OTRv4, section "Public keys, Shared Prekeyes and Fingerprints".
+See: OTRv4, section
+   "Public keys, Shared Prekeyes and Fingerprints".
 * `A`: Alice's User-Profile.
 See: OTRv4, section "Creating a User Profile".
 * `S`: the Server's profilei.
 (TODO: Define how this is generated.
 Probably its identity - prekey.xmpp.org - and its long-term key's fingerprint).